Sciencenter: Advancement

-Guest Relations and Operations
+Guest relations and operations

 Its Guest Relations and Operations team manages the front desk and operates the Sciencenter store.
 Volunteers continue to assist with many aspects of the operation, including serving as museum guides, assisting with member services, working on building and grounds maintenance, and delivering educational programs.
 With the help of volunteers, the Sciencenter organizes a number of free days at the museum and free community events.

-Educational Programs
+Educational programs

 The museum runs a variety of programs: on-site and off-site, school-based and non-school-based.
-Educational programs include field trips, after school programs, summer camp, and Showtime! presentations.
+Educational programs include field trips, after school programs, summer camp, and floor activities.
 The museum offers education programs for all ages from toddlers through adults.

-Sciencenter Exhibits
+Sciencenter exhibits

 The mission of the Sciencenter is to cultivate a broad community of curious, confident, critical thinkers.
 The Sciencenter in Ithaca features 250+ fun, hands-on exhibits, educational programs, an outdoor science playground, a seasonal 18-hole Sciencenter Mini-Golf course, a Tidepool Touch Tank with live marine animals, an animal room, and an area designed for kids ages 4 and under with its own playground.
 A unique feature of the Sciencenter is the outdoor science park, featuring a series of interconnected ramps and structures containing more than two dozen playground-type activities related to physics, engineering, and geology.
 In 2008, the Science Playground was part of a major outdoor capital improvement project that – in the spirit of past community build events – brought together 275 volunteers from the community to enhance the park, and other outdoor learning spaces at the museum.